trevrugg/amath_481/AMATH481Homework5/README.md

 The purpose of this exercise is to demonstrate the power of using FFT's in this context.
 Specifically, FFT's allow us to solve the streamfunction differential equation in Step 1. of **vorticity_rhs_fft** with extreme efficiency.
 We examine the execution time when using FFT's in this context, compared to more crude and computationally expensive methods like \texttt{solve} and LU-decompositions.
 Even leveraging sparse matrices, more computationally efficient tools for matrix representation, resulted in much longer execution times.
 The code and numerical results can be found here: https://github.com/trevrugg/amath_481/blob/main/AMATH481Homework5/amath_481_homework_5.ipynb

-We then plot the vorticity over time as well as generate an animation for a more satisfying view: https://github.com/trevrugg/amath_481/blob/main/AMATH481Homework5/fft_vorticity.gif.
+We also generate an animation for a more satisfying view of vorticity behavior: https://github.com/trevrugg/amath_481/blob/main/AMATH481Homework5/fft_vorticity.gif.

 Next, we experiment with different initial vorticies with our FFT solver on the streamfunction equation (2).
 We look at the behavior of